-The Trades & Tech Gala for Girls are designed to bring together young females from grades 9-12 from various high schools to network with female mentors who are employed in the non-traditional skilled trade areas.
+The Career Exploration Trades & Technology for Girls events are designed to bring together young females from grades 9-12 from various high schools to network with female mentors who are employed in the non-traditional skilled trade areas.

-This program was established by Skills Canada Ontario with help from partners such as Irving Oil, NB Power, Women in Nuclear-NB and the Wage Gap Reduction Initiative.
-We are able to use the same structure here in NB for what is called the Trades & Tech Gala for Girls.
+A similar program was established by Skills Canada Ontario and initiated here provincially with the help from partners such as Enterprise Saint John, Irving Oil, NB Power, Women in Nuclear-NB and the Wage Gap Reduction Initiative.
+We are able to use the same structure here in NB for what is called the Career Exploration Trades & Technology for Girls.

-The Trades & Tech Gala for Girls is a relaxed dinner that fosters a positive environment in which young women have the opportunity to hear speakers discuss the rewards and challenges of their chosen career path, and to connect with mentors from their community.
+The current format fosters a positive environment in which young women have the opportunity to hear speakers discuss the rewards and challenges of their chosen career path, and to connect with mentors from their community.
 Mentors provide students with advice, guidance and inspiration by sharing their experiences.
 Participants leave empowered and informed about exciting non-traditional careers.

 The goal is to expose students to these career options early on while they are still in the process of deciding on their future career paths.